nhs-england-tools/versioning-reference-template/README.md

 7. Logs in to GitHub Container Registry (GHCR)
 8. Builds and pushes a versioned container image

-👉 **Result**: every release is predictable, traceable, and fully automated, with no need to manually tag, bump, or write changelogs.
+👉 **Result**: every version is predictable, traceable, and fully automated, with no need to manually tag, bump, or write changelogs.

 ## Structure